cnlohr/badderapple/README.md

 ![Arithmatic coding](https://github.com/user-attachments/assets/50e75aaf-ab30-49a3-9423-04b060c13248)

-You can imagine if the ratios between the chances for A, B and C were the same you could theoretically hit the true limit of entropy with your compression, being no longer held into rigid minimums like huffman where you needed to spend a whole bit on a symbol output minimum.
+You can imagine if the ratios between the chances for `A`, `B` and `C` were the same you could theoretically hit the true limit of entropy with your compression, being no longer held into rigid minimums like huffman where you needed to spend a whole bit on a symbol output minimum.

+There is nothing that says the chances need to remain fixed for each of your symbols from one stage to the next, they could be all different symbols, but, the critical part is you have to know the chance that a given symbol will be A, B or C at each stage.
+The encoder and decoder must agree on that chance.

-Raw Arithmatic coding is quite annoying to deal with, because the numbers get very floatey very fast, but there's a special case of arithmatic coding called [range coding](https://en.wikipedia.org/wiki/Range_coding).
-This is a simplification of the general ideal field of arithmatic coding, with an implementation being VPX Coding, where you limit everything to two symbols (or outputting one bit at a time) and it defines a way of reading in new data.
+Raw Arithmatic coding is quite annoying to deal with, because the numbers get very s̸̤̺̲͂͛͑̍̉m̶̹̪͙̔̈͑a̴̰̾͋͒̉̔ļ̸̘̝̯͐̉ļ̷͕̖̬̻́̾͊̌ ̷̮̿a̸̻͋̍͗̃ͅn̴̪̺̒̀̒̆͜ḓ̴̹̣̙̳͉͒ ̸̡̟͚͕͉͓͌̎̿͒̒̈́e̸͎̳̎́̉v̸͓̭̟̯͑̆̌́̂͝i̴̛̭̓̃͒͛̈́l̸͓̞̫͍̜͊͂̈́͋ very fast, but there's a special case of arithmatic coding called [range coding](https://en.wikipedia.org/wiki/Range_coding).
+This is a simplification of the general ideal field of arithmatic coding, where you limit everything to two symbols a `0` and a `1`.

-All you need to know for range coding is the percentage chance that a given symbol would be a 0 or a 1.
+So instead of tracking many different symbols, and their chances, you only need to track 2.

 This really is as optimal as described above.
-In a stream where most of your data is 0's and few elements are 1's, for instance, you can use less than a bit to represent a 0, and more than a bit to represent a 1.
-In probability having a weighted chance of heads or tails (0 or 1) is called Expected Surprisal.
-And interestingly, the equation governing this,
+For instance, with `A`, `B` and `C`, if you map them to `00`, `01`, and `10`, there's no `11`.
+So you can figure out the percentage of (`A` or `B` vs `C`) and if you get a `1` for the first bit, you know it's a 100% chance the next bit will be a `0` since there is no `11`.

+## VPX (range) Coding

+While arithmatic coding is particularly difficult to do in practice with bitstreams, there is a different take on it called range coding.
+This is the coding scheme implementation for range coding used in Google's VP7, VP8, VP9 video encoding engines to encode symbols.
+It maintains virtually all of the upsides of Arithmatic coding, and to show the effectiveness of range coding, we can compare the compression ratio to something aclled the "Expected Surprisal."
+Expected surprisal says the chance of getting a random upset given a series of heads/tails where there's a non-50/50 chance for each.
+The equation for this is:

 ```
 -p*log2(p)-q*log2(q) where q = 1.0-p
 ```

-is almost the same as the real-world compression performance of the belowmentioned VPX coding!
+This is the chance for an unexpected outcome.
+And what's wild is it's also mathematically the same as the maximum compression ratio for bitstreams.
+When we overlay this equation on actual performance of VPX coding bitstreams we get virtually the same performance.

 ![Optimal Compression Ratio](https://github.com/user-attachments/assets/02b9d48f-497c-4633-87b8-42a0e345aeaa)

-## VPX (range) Coding

-While arithmatic coding is particularly difficult to do in practice with bitstreams, there is a different take on it called range coding.
-This is the coding scheme used in Google's VP7, VP8, VP9 video encoding engines to encode symbols.

-VPX Coding, specifically, or Range Coding, generally, splits each symbol into an individual bitstream.
-But for each bit, you must know how likely it is that the next bit will be a `0` or a `1`.
-Like arithmatic coding, you treat it like a pie chart, where the more likely an outcome is, the more of the ratio it can take up, and thus the fewer bits that are needed to encode that data.

-Because VPX coding can use less than one bit per symbol (if you treat 0 and 1 each as two possible symbols) it matters less that you use symbols.
-Instead you can just use bytes, or words.
-For instance, if there are 137 different symbols, you could encode that with 8-bits, and if you get into a situation where for instance you could have either tile 127 or 255, because there is no tile 255, you know with complete certainty that the tile will be 127, and thus that last bit can be encoded with almost no entropy.
-Admittedly not no entropy, so don't go crazy wasting bits, but it's still very efficient.
+VPX coding just exposes the ability to read/write 1 and 0 bits given a % chance of each.

-While range coding itself is also unintuitive, I tried to express it as best as I could in the visualization for Badder Apple, seen here.
-You can see how each bit in and each bit out are used.
+I worked in the [web tool](https://cnvr.io/dump/badderapple.html) to vizualize how each bit in and each bit out are used.
 In the image below you can see the squares indicate reading bits in, the X's indicate getting bits out.
 So you can see here it only took 3 bits to encode 8 bits of output data.

 ![VPX Coding Portion of demo](https://github.com/user-attachments/assets/6b48eb03-068c-4a27-892e-0fdbf96eef53)